ZHAW-HSB/alma-link-checker/README.md

 ## Cache Support

 As the link checks may take several minutes (depending on the amount of broken links), a cache file will be generated after each check in the cache/* directory.
-The cache file can be deleted if no longer required
+The cache file can be deleted if no longer required.

 ## Screenshots